 You can withdraw from courses approximately one month after the first week of classes, on the dates below.
 If you feel that the contents of a course are different from what you expected and you wish to withdraw, you can apply to withdraw from the course on DUET without it affecting your GPA.
-Please consult the course descriptions in the syllabi to judge whether or not you can reasonably complete the courses that you have st Note: You CANNOT withdraw from required courses, seminars, or the Honors Thesis.
+Please consult the course descriptions in the syllabito judge whether or not you can reasonably complete the courses that you have registered for.

+Note: You CANNOT withdraw from required courses, seminars, or the Honors Thesis.
-Course Withdrawal Dates

-May 8 (Wed) 10 a.m. to May 9 (Thu) 5 p.m.
+Course Withdrawal Dates May 12 (Mon) 10:00 a.m. to May 13 (Tue) 5:00 p.m.
 Location: DUET

-Please check the ILA Private Website and the university website as well as the student handbook regarding the dates and locations for course registration.
+Please check the ILA Website for Current Students and the university website as well as the student handbook regarding the dates and locations for course registration.
 Be sure to complete your registration before the deadlines.
 During the registration period, the ILA Office may contact you to confirm your registration.
 Be sure to check your university email frequently during the registration period!